Skip to content

 • est. total time

-In a real deletion run, each channel ends with a result summary line.
+In a real deletion run, each channel ends with:

 • total time